 Assess and analyse how the proposed operations may impact on gender roles and relationships.

-9.5 Socioeconomic and sociocultural issues

-This section will highlight and provide a description of socioeconomic and sociocultural benefits or impacts, including any applicable social initiatives.
+[.]

 9.5.1 Summary of socioeconomic and sociocultural environment

 Summarize findings on management measures, residual effects, and any potential impacts and effects, (including to sociocultural conditions).
 A table may be a useful summary format to pull together the above elements in a simple visual mode.
 Potential cumulative effects should also be included.